 My path to medical school is unique in that I am a first-generation college graduate and medical student, completed my undergraduate degree in three years, self-studied for the MCAT, and applied to medical school during a pandemic.
 I would love to help anyone that has any questions about these topics, or anyone that is looking for a mentor or advisor that can accurately and empathetically guide them through the medical school admission process.
 I will be your biggest supporter and cheerleader through your pre-medical journey!

-My name is Olivia and I am a second year MD student at the University of Iowa Carver College of Medicine in Iowa City, Iowa.
+My name is Olivia and I am a third year MD student at the University of Iowa Carver College of Medicine in Iowa City, Iowa.
 As the first in my family to enter the field of healthcare, I understand just how overwhelming it can be to navigate the journey to becoming a physician.
 My background in advising includes serving as a mentor for Medicus, an organization that helps build bridges and increase transparency between our medical school and premedical students.
 We aspire to provide opportunities for application building, networking, experiences in clinical or research settings, and encouragement to help students navigate the long (and often intimidating) path to becoming a doctor.
 My academic interests include surgery, pediatrics, and oncology/immunology, which I fell in love with while doing cancer immunotherapy research.
 My path to medicine has also been shaped by my Catholic faith identity.
 I strive to show others that you can balance religion and spirituality with science.
 In addition to starting school, I was married during my M1 year and enjoy spending free time with my husband and family.
 I believe that if you want it badly enough and for the right reasons, you WILL become a doctor, and I would love to help you get there!

 Hi guys!
 My name is Dr. Ravin Patel, I am a Family Medicine Resident based out of NJ!
 I am a recent graduate of a 7-year accelerated B.S./D.O. program at Nova Southeastern University.
 Outside of medicine, I also work as a Certified Personal Trainer through the National Academy of Sports Medicine.
 I’ve participated in mentorship since high school both as a mentee and a mentor as I progressed from undergrad, medical school to residency.
 I was involved in my college’s mentorship program which gave me an early insight into medical school applications and how to succeed as a medical student.
 As I transitioned to medical school, I continued to mentor undergraduate students on how to have a successful transition to the professional school setting.
 I am so excited to get to know you all and help motivate and work with you guys to help you reach and exceed your goals!

-My name is Jamie, and I am a second year medical student at the University of Iowa Carver College of Medicine (CCOM).
+My name is Jamie, and I am a third year medical student at the University of Iowa Carver College of Medicine (CCOM).
 I completed my undergraduate education at Loyola University Chicago with a degree in Exercise Science.
 I took 1 gap year before starting medical school.
 During my gap year, I continued working at a hospital in Northern Chicago as an Emergency Room technician, while completing research in T-cell mediated cancer therapy.
 Currently, I am working on my manuscript for publication of a systematic literature review on various prediction models for severe illnesses caused by COVID-19.
 I have always valued the impact that my mentors have had on my own journey to medical school, so I want to help other students in the same way.
 During my undergraduate years, I worked with the writing center on our campus to help students brainstorm ideas, cohesively write a paper, and edit grammar and punctuation to polish off their papers.
 I also helped out in the pre-med office where I gained extensive insight into the application process and what goes into making a competitive applicant for medical school.
 Since starting medical school, I have become a pre-med mentor for undergraduate students at the University of Iowa who are interested in pursuing a career in medicine, and I help direct them in their path and the application process.
 I am also a CCOM peer mentor, where I am paired with a first year medical student to assist them with their transition to medical school through building connections and fostering a sense of community.
 Finally, I currently do one-on-one tutoring for first year medical students at CCOM to help aid their success in their classes as they transition to life in medical school!